 2.A.
 Invoicing schedule.
 I generally invoice my clients when a requested project is completed and/or on or around the last business day of the month.
 These end-of-month invoices usually include all projects completed for the invoiced client during the preceding calendar month.
 However, I reserve the right to alter, without prior notice, my invoicing schedule.
 In particular, some large projects may billed separately or incrementally.

 2.B.
 Expenses.
 Unless special arrangements are otherwise made in writing, fees and expenses I incur to complete my work for you will be your responsibility and will be billed directly to you.
 These costs will be approved by you in writing in advance of being incurred.
 You will be billed for all reimbursable expenses, together with receipts or other appropriate documentation of these expenses.
-This bill will generally be included in the regular invoice you receive from me (see section 2.A above); payment for reimbursable expenses will be made by you by the due date of the invoice (generally within 30 days; see section 3 below).
+This bill will generally be included in the regular invoice you receive from me (see ¶2.A above); payment for reimbursable expenses will be made by you by the due date of the invoice (generally within 30 calendar days; see §3 below).

 3. Invoice due date

 3.A.
 Payment deadline.
 Payment for invoices from me is due upon receipt of an invoice.
-Invoices for which payment is not received by 11.59pm Eastern Time on the 30th calendar day following the date of an invoice are subject to late fees (see section 5.A below).
+Invoices for which payment is not received by 23.59 (11.59pm) eastern time on the 30th calendar day following the date of an invoice are subject to late fees (see ¶5.B below).
 Regardless of how payment is made, it is the client’s responsibility to ensure that I receive payment before late fees begin to accrue.
-In particular, if payment is made by check (see section 4 below), regardless of postmark, I must receive the check by this deadline.
+In particular, if payment is made by check (see §4 below), regardless of postmark, I must receive the check by this deadline.

 3.B.
 Reminders.
 I will endeavor to remind clients via email of unpaid invoices before the due date.
 I do this as a courtesy and am not liable for overdue invoices if these reminders are not sent or are disregarded or misdirected.
 I suggest that clients check their spam filters to ensure that email messages from me arrive in the inbox.
 I am not responsible for email messages that are sent to spam folders or otherwise misdirected, unless an error was made on my part in entering an email address.

 3.C.
-Extended deadline.
-If your organization’s accounting department generally takes longer than 30 days to process invoices and payments, I can extend the payment deadline for an individual invoice to 60 days for an additional fee of $5.00 or 1.5% of the invoice amount, whichever is greater.
+Extended due date.
+If your organization’s accounting department generally takes longer than 30 days to process invoices and payments, I can extend the payment due date for an individual invoice to 60 days for an additional fee of $5.00 or 1.5% of the invoice amount, whichever is greater.

 3.D.
 Payments not received.
-If you fail to pay, or if you fail to pay by the deadline agreed to in my contract with you or pursuant to section 3.A and/or section 3.C above, you may be required to pay damages equal to double the value of the contract per the New York City Freelance Isn’t Free Act of 2016 (see section 9.B below).
+If you fail to pay, or if you fail to pay by the deadline agreed to in my contract with you or pursuant to ¶3.A and/or ¶3.C above, you may be required to pay damages equal to double the value of the contract per the New York City Freelance Isn’t Free Act of 2016 (see ¶9.B below).

 - Major credit card (Visa, MasterCard, American Express, or Discover)